AlessioCasco/AWS-CSA-2019-study-notes/README.md

 * Did the final exam and based on wrong answers, went back to the notes to revise the concepts not known.
 * Purchased the [AWS Certified Solutions Architect Associate Practice Exams by Jon Bonso](https://www.udemy.com/aws-certified-solutions-architect-associate-amazon-practice-exams) but personally found not very helpful and sometimes misleading.
 Some questions are very different from the exam and sometimes wrong questions can be actually true.
 * One week before the exam:
-  * Took the [Exam Readiness Training](https://www.aws.training/learningobject/curriculum?id=20685), this is a good recap and a must do IMHO, it's 2 hours long, free and it gives you good pieces of information about how to think and not be tricked by the exam.
+  * Took the [Exam Readiness Training](https://www.aws.training/learningobject/curriculum?id=20685), this is a good recap and a must do IMHO, it's 2 hours long, free and it gives you also good pieces of information about how to think and not be tricked by the exam.
+You can find the md's in the root of the repo
   * If you have never taken an AWS exam I suggest to [take a Practice Exam](https://www.aws.training/certification?src=cert-prep), this will help you familiarize and see how the course will look like.
 This costs **20$**
   * Use the [acloud.guru Disussions](https://acloud.guru/forums/aws-certified-solutions-architect-associate-2019/recent?p=1) and check all posts about exam feedbacks.
 Study everything is mentioned there that you are not comfortable with.
   * Do as many tests as you can and revise what you don't know.